Skip to main content

 Last updated on 3 min read

-An SPM (System Performance Monitor) keeps tabs on CPU, memory, disk, and network use in real time.
+An SPM (System Performance Monitor) is a built-in tool in Windows and macOS that tracks CPU, memory, disk, and network usage in real time to identify performance bottlenecks.

-Use your OS’s built-in tools to diagnose and fix performance issues.
+Use your OS’s SPM to diagnose and resolve performance issues by identifying and closing resource-heavy processes.

 1. Windows 11:

-• Fire up Task Manager with Ctrl + Shift + Esc.
+• Fire up Task Manager with Ctrl + Shift + Esc—no need to dig through menus.

 2. macOS Sonoma:

-• Flip to the "CPU" or "Memory" tabs to see which apps are guzzling power.
+• Switch to the "CPU" or "Memory" tabs to find power-hungry apps.

-• Select the culprits and click "Quit Process" to send them packing.
+• Select the problematic ones and click "Quit Process" to shut them down.

-• Run the benchmark to see how your rig stacks up against similar hardware.
-Honestly, this is the best way to know if you’re getting shortchanged.
+• Run benchmarks to see how your hardware stacks up against similar rigs.

-• Check for Malware: Run a full scan with Windows Defender (Windows) or Malwarebytes (works everywhere).
-Nasty software loves to lurk in the background, siphoning CPU cycles.
-Microsoft Security’s 2026 data shows 23% of performance complaints trace back to sneaky malware.
+• Malware scan: Run a full scan with Windows Defender or Malwarebytes.
+Malicious software loves to lurk in the background, sapping your system’s energy.
+Microsoft’s 2026 data shows that 23% of performance complaints come from undetected malware—so it’s worth checking.

-• Update Drivers/Firmware: Head to your manufacturer’s site—Dell, Apple, whoever made your gear—and grab the latest GPU, chipset, and storage drivers.
-Old drivers?
-They’re a one-way ticket to crash city.
-NVIDIA’s 2025 updates cut frame drops by 15% in benchmarks—proof that fresh code matters.
+• Update drivers and firmware: Head to your device manufacturer’s support site—Dell, Apple, or others—to grab the latest GPU, chipset, and storage drivers.
+Outdated drivers are a surprisingly common cause of crashes and slowdowns.
+NVIDIA’s 2025 benchmarks found that driver updates cut frame drops by 15% in gaming—proof that updates matter.

-• Reset OS Settings: On Windows, drift to Settings > System > Recovery and pick "Reset this PC" (keep your files).
-Mac folks, boot into Recovery Mode (Command + R at startup) and reinstall the OS.
-It wipes corrupted files without touching your photos or docs.
+• System reset: On Windows, go to Settings > System > Recovery and pick "Reset this PC" (keep your files).
+For macOS, boot into Recovery Mode (Command + R at startup) and reinstall the OS.
+This wipes corrupted files without wiping your personal data.

 Action Frequency Tool/Method

-Clear temporary files Monthly Windows: Fire up Disk Cleanup (search in the Start menu). macOS: Open Storage Management from the Apple menu > About This Mac.
+Clear temporary files Monthly Windows: Use Disk Cleanup (search in Start menu). macOS: Open Storage Management from About This Mac.

-Monitor disk health Quarterly Peek at CrystalDiskInfo (Windows) or Disk Utility (macOS) to check SMART status.
-Replace any drive flashing a "Caution" warning—don’t gamble on a ticking time bomb.
+Monitor disk health Quarterly Check SMART status with CrystalDiskInfo (Windows) or Disk Utility (macOS).
+Replace any drive showing a "Caution" warning immediately.

-Limit startup apps Windows: Task Manager > Startup. macOS: System Settings > General > Login Items.
-Trim the fat and your boot time will thank you.
+Limit startup apps As needed Windows: Go to Task Manager > Startup. macOS: Navigate to System Settings > General > Login Items to disable non-essential apps.

-Update OS regularly Automatically Flip the switch in Settings > Windows Update or System Preferences > Software Update.
-Let the OS do the heavy lifting—updates patch security holes and squash bugs.
+Update OS regularly Automatically Enable automatic updates in Settings > Windows Update (Windows) or System Preferences > Software Update (macOS).

 Edited and fact-checked by the TechFactsHub editorial team.